 |Year||Team||Record||TOD||Next Year Record||Net Wins/Losses|

 As we expected, teams who finish with a winning record and negative turnover differential are more likely to fail to match the previous year’s success.
 As you can see it doesn’t happen as frequently.
-There have been just 28 times that a team fell in this spot.
-Out of the 28, there have been 18 times (64%) that a team finished with the same or worse record.
-We again have three candidates to look at for 2017.
-I see a lot of value in all three of these as well.
+There have been just 35 times that a team fell in this spot.
+Out of the 35, there have been 24 times (68.6%) that a team finished with the same or worse record.